KerstenDoering/CPI-Pipeline/ReadMe.rst

     - results/summary/APG/get_csv_results.sh

-Run the Kernel Pipelines
+How to run the Kernel Pipelines
-************************
+*******************************

-- This section describes how to use the APG and SL kernel with DS1, DS2, and the combined data set 3 (DS3).
+- This section describes how to use run the APG and SL kernel with DS1, DS2, and the combined data set 3 (DS3) in different modes (cross-validation, prediction, cross-corpus).

 - Furthermore, it contains a short paragraph about how to use these models.

 APG Kernel pipeline
 ###################

-- It is recommended that the folders CPI-corpora-preparing, generate_XML_files, and ppi-benchmark are copied with the shell scripts APG_pipeline_DS1.sh and APG_pipeline_DS2.sh to another directory to store these empty versions as a backup.
+- It is recommended that the folders CPI-corpora-preparing, generate_XML_files, and ppi-benchmark are copied (including the shell script APG_pipeline.sh) to another directory to store the empty GitHub versions as a backup.

     - The path to the folder from which the pipeline should be executed needs to be set in the file "scripts/ppi-benchmark/Makefile.config" in line 7, e.g. like this:

     - baseDir=/home/<user>/Desktop/ppi-benchmark

-- If the pipeline for DS2 should be run, the configuration needs to be updated as previously described in the subsection "Makefile Configuration".

 - You can use the test data set with 40 sentences to check whether your pipeline works.

 - While the complete DS1 and DS2 runtime is about several hours, the test case takes around 6 min on a notebook with an Intel Core i7-6700HQ (4x 2,6 GHz).

-    - To use this test data set, go to your (new) working directory and change into the folder scripts/generate_XML_files/DS1_test_case_40_sentences to copy the file DS1.xml into the directory scripts/generate_XML_files/DS1.
+    - To use this test data set, go to your (new) working directory, where APG_pipeline.sh is located.

+    - You can move your input file to "generate_XML_files/DS.xml" or directly call it, but it needs to be located in "generate_XML_files/DS

-- Start the pipeline by executing the shell script in the command-line:
+- Start the pipeline in cross-validation mode by executing the shell script in the command-line (use -p 4, if you want to use 4 processors - default is -p 2):

-    - ./APG_pipeline_DS1.sh
+    - ./APG_pipeline.sh -f DS1-40.xml -t CV

     - The script contains more comments on the different preprocessing and make experiment steps.

+- Use the cross-corpus mode with your own training and prediction file.
+Generate "CPI-corpora-preparing/step5_copied_from_3/train0.txt.gz" with the first run and do the prediction on the other data set with the second command.
+It is important that you move (rename) your training file to "generate_XML_files/DS/train.xml" and your prediction file to "generate_XML_files/DS/test.xml":

+    - ./APG_pipeline.sh -t XX -f DS1-40.xml -x train

+    - ./APG_pipeline.sh -t XX -f DS_50sent.xml -x test

+- Use the following command for prediction mode - the training will be based on the combined data set DS3 "scripts/training/train0.txt.gz":

+    - ./APG_pipeline.sh -f DS1-40.xml -t PR

+- You can use any data set which you received in a previous XX run "CPI-corpora-preparing/step5_copied_from_3/train0.txt.gz" and copy it to scripts/training for the next PR run.

 - The runtime can be checked considering the time written to the command-line before the script terminates.

 - This script also uploads the results to the PostgreSQL database.